Rachel Reeves clobbers Britain with £26BILLION tax hikes in chaotic Budget after unprecedented leak - read the measures in full

 Although the fiscal picture was less severe than many had feared, there was no sense of relief for taxpayers.
 The extended freeze on tax thresholds, alongside rises in other taxes and charges, means millions will continue to feel financial pressure for years to come.

-Conservative leader Kemi Badenoch compared Sir Keir Starmer’s Government to a “slow motion car crash”.
+Conservative leader Kemi Badenoch compared Sir Keir Starmer’s Government to a “slow-motion car crash” and called on the Chancellor to resign.

-Ms Reeves confirmed an extension of the income tax threshold freeze to 2030-31, locking millions more workers into higher tax bands as wages rise.
-Fiscal drag will continue to push tax receipts upwards for years.
+Ms Reeves also confirmed an extension of the income tax threshold freeze to 2030/31, locking millions more workers into higher tax bands as wages rise.

 Savings policy also saw significant changes.
 The annual Cash ISA allowance will be reduced from £20,000 to £12,000 from April 2027, though savers aged over 65 will be exempt from the cut.